 What Is It?
 Whiplash is an injury to the soft tissues in the neck including ligaments, joint capsules, muscles and their tendons, and intervertebral disks.
-It can also involve the nervous system tissues in more severe cases, resulting in radiating arm pain.
+It can also involve the nervous system tissues in more severe cases, result in radiating arm pain.

 How does it happen?
 During a car crash, most commonly a rear-end collision.
 The sudden jolt occurs so fast we cannot brace ourselves adequately and the head accelerates back and forth beyond the limits of the ligaments that hold our bones firmly together (often referred to as a “sprain”).
-Because of the significant range of motion of the neck, the weight of the head, and how is suspended on the neck, the neck is particularly vulnerable to this type of injury (more commonly worse in woman due to a more slender neck).
+Because of the significant range of motion of the neck, the weight of the head, and how the head is suspended on the neck, the neck is particularly vulnerable to this type of injury (more commonly worse in woman due to females having a more slender neck).

 How is it diagnosed?
 Even when symptoms do not seem significant, a healthcare provider can diagnose the condition by taking a careful history and performing a physical exam.
-X-rays showing a change in the curvature or contour of the neck, &/or MRI or CT scan to better assess the disk and nerve roots when pain radiates down an arm may also be indicated.
+X-rays showing a change in the curvature or contour of the neck, and/or MRI or CT scan to better assess the disk and nerve roots when pain radiates down an arm may also be indicated.
 When persistent concentration/memory loss is present, a consult by a neuropsychologist is helpful.

 Important to know!
 Chiropractors have a unique advantage over other healthcare providers as spinal manipulation and other manual therapies have been shown to yield the highest levels of satisfaction and faster recovery rates compared with other forms of healthcare.